PendragonLore/async_pokepy/README.md

 This will output: "Snorlax has the abilities Gluttony, Thick Fat, Immunity".

-You can check out more examples in the [example](https://github.com/PendragonLore/async_pokepy/tree/master/example) folder in the github repository or in the [introduction section of the docs](https://async-pokepy.readthedocs.io/en/master/introduction.html).
+More examples are available in the [example](https://github.com/PendragonLore/async_pokepy/tree/master/example) folder in the github repository or in the [introduction section of the docs](https://async-pokepy.readthedocs.io/en/master/introduction.html).